 This study wants to learn more about how COVID-19 and diabetes are connected.

-This study wants to collect medical information from individuals with Turner Syndrome at clinics across the country to learn more about the condition.
+This study wants to collect medical information from people with Turner Syndrome at clinics across the country to learn more about the condition.
 We are gathering this data in a national registry to help improve the health and care for people with Turner Syndrome in the future.

 This study wants to learn how a type of fat in the blood, called triglycerides, affects how the fetus grows.